james2doyle/ki.extend.js/README.md

 });
 ```

-Simple get.
+Simple `GET`.
 If you do not pass an object, than the request is treated as a `GET` request.

 ```javascript
 $.ajax('json.js', function(res) {